tarekzaibet/cloud-aws-gcp/aws/aws.md

       - SSE-C Server side encryption with customer provided keys
 - client side encryption

+# Glacier

+- Expedited : 1-5 minutes
+- Standard : 3-5 hours
+- Bulk : 5-12 hours

+- Vault lock : allow you to lock your vault within  a variety of compliance controls that are designed to support such long-term records retention.

 # CloudFront :

  Definition : A content delivery network (CDN) is a system of distributed servers (network) that deliver webpages and other web content to a user based